kiranbakale/AMI-Readme/docs/environment_configure.md

 ##### GitLab Version

-By default the Toolkit will deploy the latest [GitLab EE package](https://packages.gitlab.com/gitlab/gitlab-ee) via its repo.
+By default, the Toolkit will deploy the latest [GitLab EE package](https://packages.gitlab.com/gitlab/gitlab-ee) via its repo.

 However, the [standard GitLab Upgrade rules still apply](https://docs.gitlab.com/ee/update/#upgrade-paths) when upgrading across multiple GitLab versions.
 You should refer to the docs to ensure the intended upgrade can be performed directly or if you need to upgrade to a certain version first.